Bay Street Dental Associates FAQs

-Your dentist will give you detailed instructions for how to prepare for your appointment well in advance.
-In the mean time, read through our Appointment Preparation page!
+Your dentist will give you detailed instructions on how to prepare for your appointment well in advance.
+In the meantime, read through our Appointment Preparation page!

-What are the qualification of the Bay Street Dental Associates team?
+What are the qualifications of the Bay Street Dental Associates team?

 Why should I choose Bay Street Dental Associates?

-The team at our beautiful, state-of-the-art Toronto dental practice are highly trained, experienced professionals.
-It's our mission to make sure your dental procedure is as comfortable and stress-free as possible.
-We've built our practice around a philosophy of exceptional patient care and the highest standard of practice.
+The team at our Toronto dental practice strives to help your dental procedure be as comfortable and stress-free as possible.
+We've built our practice around a philosophy of patient-focused care.